Tri-Township Airport

-Tri-Township Airport is a civil, public use airport located 3 miles southeast of Savanna, Illinois.
+Tri-Township Airport (ICAO: KSFY, FAA: SFY) is a civil, public use airport located 3 miles southeast of Savanna, Illinois, United States.
 It is publicly owned by the Tri-Township Municipal Airport Authority.

-Facilities
+Facilities and aircraft

 The airport has one runway: runway 13/31 is 4001 x 75 ft (1220 x 23 m) and made of asphalt.

-The airport manages its own fixed-based operator (FBO) on the field offering fueling services as well as rental cars.
+The airport manages its own fixed-base operator (FBO) on the field offering fueling services as well as rental cars.

 The airport received $171,000 from the State of Illinois during the COVID-19 pandemic to install new electric airfield security gates.

-Aircraft

-For the 12-month period ending April 30, 2020, the airport averages 77 operations per week, or about 4000 per year.
+For the 12-month period ending April 30, 2020, the airport averages 77 operations per week, or about 4,000 per year.
 This traffic is comprised completely of general aviation.
-For that same time period, there are 9 aircraft based on the field: 7 single-engine airplanes, 1 multi-engine airplane, and 1 helicopter.
+For that same time period, there were 9 aircraft based on the field: 7 single-engine airplanes, 1 multi-engine airplane, and 1 helicopter.